gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 # Introduction

-This Workshop aims to introduce you to [Prisma 2](https://github.com/prisma/primsa2) aka the Prisma Framework.
+This Workshop aims to introduce you to [Prisma 2](https://github.com/prisma/prisma2) aka the Prisma Framework.

-Prisma is divided in 2 components:
+Prisma is divided in 3 components:
 - [Lift](https://lift.prisma.io/): a declarative data modeling language and a migration system.
 - [Photon](https://photonjs.prisma.io/): a type-safe and auto-generated
 database client.
+- [Studio](https://github.com/prisma/studio): an admin UI to support various database workflows.

 If you didn't understand everything don't worry: you will before the end of this workshop!